xinwenfu/VChat_KSTET_Multi/README.md

 > - The following exploit and its procedures are based on an original [Blog](https://fluidattacks.com/blog/vulnserver-kstet/) from fluid attacks.
 > - Disable Windows *Real-time protection* at *Virus & threat protection* -> *Virus & threat protection settings*.
 > - Don't copy the *$* sign when copying and pasting a command in this tutorial.
+> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used and any compiler flags applied during the compilation process.
 ___
 <!-- MITRE link's topic may be slightly differnt -->
 This exploit will use the [Multi-Stage Exploit](https://attack.mitre.org/techniques/T1104/) technique where in this case the first stage provides initial access and a jumping off point that the later stage will use to gain greater access to the underlying system.
 That is our first stage will be injected using an initial vulnerability in the software; in this case the VChat server.
-Once this initial stage has been deployed we can use it, either as an access point to deploy the final shellcode as we do here, or in a more complex scenario this may be one of many stages used to download and deploy more complex malware onto a target system through this new channel.
+Once this initial stage has been deployed we can use it, either as an access point to deploy the final shellcode as we do here, or in a more complex scenario this may be one of many stages used to download and deploy more complex malware onto a target system through this newly created channel.

 <!-- Reword and Verify -->
 This kind of attack is particularly useful in environments where the initial vulnerability has constraints and limited resources available that the attacker must work within when attacking the application or service.
-Also in some cases this allows attackers to gain further access into a system from a non-technical inital exploit such as a phishing attack which first deploys a malicious applications, or injects shellcode into a process that later deploys a second stage allowing for access to the system.
+Also in some cases this allows attackers to gain further access into a system from a non-technical initial exploit such as a phishing attacks which through user interaction first deploy a malicious application or inject shellcode into a process that later deploys a second stage allowing for access to the system.

 > [!IMPORTANT]
 > Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!